startimeahmet/LNMesh/BLE_star/README.md

 ## Description
-Bluetooth uses Time-Division Multiple Access (TDMA) for channel access, as opposed to Wi-Fi which uses CSMA.
-This means that in a bluetooth network, one node is designated as the master, and this node polls the other (slave) nodes for communications to occur.
-This is the reason for the inflexible topology, which is essentially a star with the master node in the center.
+Bluetooth uses Time-Division Multiple Access (TDMA) for channel access, meaning that in a bluetooth network, one node is designated as the master, and this master polls the other (slave) nodes for communications to occur.
+This is the reason for the inflexible topology, which is essentially a star with the master node in the center, as slaves may only communicate directly with the master when polled.
+To communicate with other nodes, the master must relay the information.

 Additionally, for IP-over-BLE, the master node acts as a DHCP server to issue IP addresses to connecting bluetooth peers.